emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

 # Advanced Rate Limiting

-Ambassador Pro integrates a flexible, high performance Rate Limit Service (RLS).
+Ambassador Edge Stack integrates a flexible, high performance Rate Limit Service (RLS).
 Similar to Ambassador, the RLS features a decentralized configuration model so that individual teams can manage their own rate limits.
 For example:

 * A service owner may want to manage load shedding characteristics, and ensuring specific types of requests take precedence over other types of requests
 * An operations engineer may want to ensure service availability overall when request volume is high, and limit the total number of requests being passed to upstream services